-Inserting and Printing the Date and Time in Images Not Shot in 🔊
+Inserting and Printing the Date and Time in Images Not Shot in 57

 - Use the DPOF print settings (p.
 111) to print. - Use the included software to print.
 Refer to the Software Starter Guide for details. - Connect the camera to a printer to print.
-Refer to the Direct Print User Guide for details.
+Refer to the Direct Print User Guide for details

-- The gray areas on the top and bottom of the screen will not be printed; however, the entire image displayed will be recorded.
+- Images shot in or are shot with a small number of recording pixels.
+Therefore, printing on paper larger than postcard or L size will result in rough photo prints (p.
+71). - The gray areas on the top and bottom of the screen will not be printed; however, the entire image displayed will be recorded.

-🖏 Shooting Close-ups (Macro)
+Shooting Close-ups (Macro)

 You can shoot an object at a close distance or approach an object to shoot the close-up of it.
-The focusing range from the end of the lens is 1 - 50 cm (0.39 in. - 1.6 ft.).
+The focusing range from the end of the lens is 3-50 cm (1.2 in. -1.6 ft.).